-We’re here to tell you that every single one of those archaic elopement definitions is complete and utter crap.
-There it is.
-We said it.
-Let the wedding industry machine burn us at the stake.
-I don’t care.
-Maybe that elopement definition was valid in the days of your grandparents, but times have changed a lot since then.
-Frankly, that elopement definition is so dated it’s pretty much covered in cobwebs.
+I’m here to tell you that every single one of those archaic elopement definitions is outdated.
+Perhaps that old elopement definition was valid in the days of your grandparents, but times have changed a lot since then.
+And luckily the modern-day elopement definition has changed quite a bit.
+Here’s how:

-We’ve photographed elopements with 15 people present, because the eloping couple wanted their friends and family there.
-We’ve also photographed elopements where it was solely the couple (something you can do in Colorado, where you can self solemnize or self marry by signing as your own witnesses).
+I’ve photographed elopements with 10 people total present, because the eloping couple wanted their friends and family there.
+I’ve also photographed elopements where it was solely the couple (something you can do in Colorado, where you can self solemnize or self marry by signing as your own officiant).

 According to the Knot’s annual study of the wedding industry, the average couple these days spends $258 per person on the guest experience for their weddings.
 With the average couple having 136 guests at their wedding, that’s $35,088.

-After crunching the numbers, I think it’s safe to say that the key difference between the definition of an elopement and the definition of a traditional wedding is centered around this idea of your day being about the two of you versus your guests.
+After crunching the numbers, I think it’s safe to say that the key difference between the definition of an elopement and the definition of a traditional wedding is centered around this idea of your day being about you and your partner, versus your guests.
 When you have a traditional wedding, you’re typically dedicating the majority of your wedding budget to the guest experience.
-If that’s what you want, that’s awesome!
-Go for it!
-But for a lot of couples, this doesn’t vibe with them.
-And that’s where elopements come in.

-Ok that makes sense, but you probably have one key question about this whole elopement definition of ours: aren’t elopements just secretive, poorly planned, sometimes shameful events where a couple runs away to a place like Las Vegas to tie the knot?
-Honestly, I can’t blame you for thinking that.
+I’m guessing there’s one question that’s been nagging you about this elopement definition of ours: aren’t elopements just secretive, poorly planned, sometimes shameful events where a couple runs away to a place like Las Vegas to tie the knot?
+What is an elopement, really?

-In fact, some couples have spent just as much time planning their elopements as others do when planning their traditional weddings.
+This old-timey elopement definition is like nails on a chalkboard to me.
+The truth?
+Most couples I work with have spent just as much time planning their elopements as others do when planning their traditional weddings.
 When you look at the traditional elopement definition, you’re likely to run across some explanation of how elopements are rushed and poorly planned.
-But elopements can’t really be defined by the amount of time a couple spends planning them.
+But that’s just not the case.

-So much intention and thought goes into planning an elopement, from finding the perfect elopement location that really speaks to you as a couple to putting attention into all the little details that matter to you both.
-Because of the scale of an elopement, the attention to detail can be even more important and noticeable than with a larger wedding.
+So much intention and thought goes into planning an elopement.
+Because of the smaller scale of an elopement, the attention to detail can be even more important and noticeable than with a larger wedding.

-It’s interesting to me that so many people say this to couples considering eloping over having a traditional big wedding.
+It’s interesting to me that so many people say this to couples who are considering eloping.
 The fact of the matter is a wedding day is about the couple.
 It’s about celebrating their love and commitment.
 So it’s only natural that couples get to choose the way they want to get married.

 In so many ways, traditional weddings are a production for two key parties: the wedding industry and the guests.
 Notice how the couple is nowhere in that mix.
-If choosing to have a big wedding feels right to you, that’s amazing.
-You should absolutely go for it.
-But if eloping is something you’d much rather do, you’re not being selfish or disrespectful for doing it.
+If eloping is something that feels right to you, you’re not being selfish or disrespectful for doing it.
 This day is for you and your partner, not your guests.

 I feel you here.
 I actually come from a culture where big, traditional weddings are expected too.
 I won’t lie, it was tough taking the road less traveled and eloping, but eventually my family understood.
 At the end of the day, I was able to explain the intention behind why we wanted to elope: that we felt like a big wedding was more of a show and less of a celebration.
 That we didn’t want to be the center of attention for 8 hours straight.
 That we wanted to be open and honest in our vows, without almost-strangers listening in.
 That we didn’t want to waste money on decor that didn’t really matter to us.

 But if talking to your family about your intentions behind wanting to elope doesn’t make a dent, you can always elope and then have a more traditional, ceremonial reception to celebrate with everyone later.
-That way you have your intimate moment and elopement you’ve been dreaming of while still including the traditions that are important to your family.
+That way you have your intimate elopement you’ve been dreaming of, while still including the traditions that are important to your family.

 While the old definition of an elopement may have made them seem that way, I definitely disagree with this idea when it comes to modern day elopements.
 And here’s why.